 Choosing a tool for personal use

 Whether deterministic or stochastic, most tools used by financial advisers are expensive; and many are only sold to professional advisers.
 But there are many online retirement calculators available to the public.
-The ones provided by large financial product vendors tend to be over-simplistic, and are primarily designed to encourage you to use their services.
+Most tools provided by large financial product vendors are relatively simple and often geared toward showcasing their services.

 There are a few independent tools available that do a better job than the simplistic calculators.
-But most of these are deterministic, which we believe is a major flaw.
+But most of these are deterministic, which limits their ability to reflect uncertainty.
 When we designed our own online calculator, our goal was to replicate the power of professional tools, but present it in a way that anyone could understand.
 This is not meant to deter users from seeking professional advice; it’s meant to enable users to engage more productively with their advisers from a position of knowledge.

-A unique feature of EvolveMyRetirement® is its ability to optimise your plan.
-It doesn’t tell you what investments to make; but it does help you with things like a drawdown strategy, investment risk and (most importantly) how much discretionary spending you can afford.
-You can compare this with your financial adviser’s suggestions, which should be an invaluable cross-check.
+A distinctive feature of EvolveMyRetirement® is its ability to generate strategy options for your plan.
+It doesn’t tell you what investments to make; but it can help you explore drawdown approaches, investment‑risk levels, and the modelling of a level of discretionary spending that appears sustainable.
+You can compare this with your financial adviser’s suggestions, which can be an invaluable cross-check.